Death Toll In Genoa Bridge Collapse Rises To 39

 Opened in 1967, the bridge is part of the A10 motorway connecting Genoa to France and is named after designer Riccardo Morandi.

-The Guardian reports that "Restructuring work on the bridge was carried out in 2016.
-The highway operator said work to strengthen the road foundations of the bridge was being carried out at the time of the collapse, and that the bridge was constantly monitored.
+The Guardian has reported, "Restructuring work on the bridge was carried out in 2016.
+The highway operator said work to strengthen the road foundations of the bridge was being carried out at the time of the collapse, and that the bridge was constantly monitored."

 But even as officials blamed Autostrade for the disaster, it could take weeks, perhaps months, for the exact cause to be determined.